Fxby16/Sorting_Visualizer/README.md

 sudo apt-get install libsdl2-dev libsdl2-ttf-dev
 ```
 ## Build
-You will find two makefiles in makefiles folder.
+You can find two makefiles in makefiles folder.
 Move the one corresponding to your OS in the main folder and run
 ```
 make
 ```